Printing is to multiply images and/or texts by making several identical prints of a master form.

 - 6 Screen printing or serigraphy

 The main classification of printing techniques is relief printing, intaglio printing, planographic printing, and screen printing.
 A combination of these techniques results in mixed media art.

 Meaning of printing

-The invention of the printing press has had great technical and social significance.
+The invention of the printing press in the 15th century has had great technical and social significance.

 Getting cheaper and larger print runs made books available to more people than just the monasteries and courts.

 Over the centuries, more and more techniques have become available.
 Because these techniques continue to change, the traditional printing press has been hit hard by digitization.

 For hobby and artistic use, printing is one of the many avenues available to us for expression.
 One of my favourite parts of printing is the ability to combine text and images.

 In most cases, you can only print one colour when working with an image carrier or master form.